 After that I started slowly looking for people who dealt with the breed, and since I was already into volunteer work and animal welfare I looked for a rescue group.
 I found Shaw PBR on one of the other local pet pages.
 I contacted Aimee to see if I could bring the kids out on a regular Saturday Volunteer Work Day.
 And that was that.
 I never left and I have no intentions of doing so.
 It's a running joke at this point that if the rescue ever closed - I would need my half of the dogs or visitation rights.

 After 5 years of devoting my life to this rescue, and these dogs - I wouldn't change one thing.
 I've learned more from Kenneth and Aimee in these short years than a lifetime of love could ever teach me.
 This post is kinda supposed to be about me, but I would still just like to take a minute to say "Thank you for allowing myself and my family to become your shadows.
 And most of all thank you for taking in just a few extra strays - even if we were of the people variety.
 We love you both.
 You are the real heroes.”

-My name is Allison, and I have been volunteering for a little over two years.
-I am there almost every Tuesday, Thursday, and Saturday; except when I’m in school.
-I come with my
+My name is Allison, and I have been volunteering for a little over four years.
+I am there almost every Tuesday, Wednesday, Thursday, and Saturday; except when I’m in school.
+I

-little sister most Saturday's, and we got started because my mom wanted us to know the truth about pits.
-They are seriously misunderstood, and mistreated, and we wanted to learn about them.
+come with my little sister most Saturdays, and we got started because my mom wanted us to know the truth about pits.
+They are seriously misunderstood, and mistreated, and we wanted to learn about

 My sister was scared of the dogs at first because she had heard the rumors, but I hadn't and thought to myself, oh, these are just like most other dogs.
 I quickly learned that they were much kinder, and loyal.
 I've been there since, and I won't be shaken off my babies.